-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 Hurricane Maria makes landfall just south of Yabucoa Harbor in Puerto Rico at 6:15 a.m.

 The National Weather Service observes maximum sustained winds of 155 miles per hour, making Maria the first Category 4 cyclone to hit the island since 1932.
-The storm is almost Category 5, defined as any tropical storm with winds 157 mile per hour or higher.
+The storm is almost Category 5, defined as any tropical storm with winds 157 miles per hour or higher.

 Parts of Puerto Rico see 30 inches of rain in one day, equal to the amount that Houston received over three days during Hurricane Harvey.
-The winds caused “tornado-like” damage over a swath of the island.
+The winds cause “tornado-like” damage over a swath of the island.
 They’re strong enough to destroy the National Weather Service’s observing sensors in the territory, forcing meteorologists to measure the storm entirely by satellite.

 The storm knocks out power to the entire island.
 Much of the island’s population, including swaths of San Juan, cannot access clean water without electrical power.
 Local officials warn that some towns see 80 to 90 percent of their structures destroyed.